ScRPO: From Errors to Insights: Related Work

 \section{Related Work}

 Reinforcement learning has shown substantial potential for improving reasoning capabilities in LLMs, particularly in mathematics and programming tasks~\citep{10884554}.
+By leveraging feedback signals derived from logical consistency or code execution, these methods encourage models to explore valid reasoning paths more effectively than standard supervised fine-tuning.
 In this section, we review recent advances in reinforcement learning for reasoning and self-correction mechanisms that enable models to improve their own outputs.